runekaagaard/django-cracklib/README.rst

 Installing the cracklib library
 ===============================

-Install craclib and wordlists with banned words by following the guide at http://www.2sheds.ru/blog/2007/03/generate-cracklib-word-library-on-ubuntu-linux/.
+Install cracklib and wordlists with banned words by following the guide at http://www.2sheds.ru/blog/2007/03/generate-cracklib-word-library-on-ubuntu-linux/.

 Two examples of additional wordlists: